Budget camping gear

 Perhaps it’s my cultural background, but I enjoy cooking—a lot.

 And make excellent use of our camp stove when I can.
-However, I also recognize most people want simple fare when camping and do not want to spend as much money (about $140 for the current re-branded Camp Chef model).
-The Coleman two-burner propane stove for $75 works well for many people.
-With windbreaks, a healthy 11,000 BTU per burner, and a piezoelectric starter, this stove works for many people, including many of my friends.
+However, I also recognize most people want simple fare when camping and do not want to spend as much money (about $155 for the current re-branded Camp Chef model).
+A Coleman-style two-burner propane stove for $80 works well for many people.
+With windbreaks, a healthy 10,000 BTU per burner, and a piezoelectric starter, this stove works for many people, including many of my friends.

-For pots, pans, and utensils, I find my checklist above works well.
+My checklist above works well for pots, pans, and utensils.
 However, there’s no need to purchase expensive pans and potential pots from the outdoor store.
 An inexpensive non-stick frying pan from the discount store or similar works very well with an ~9″ pan about the right size.
-The pan is thicker, does not burn as easily vs. outdoor store frying pans, and less expensive.
+The pan is thicker, less expensive, and does not burn as quickly as outdoor store frying pans.
 Pair it with a simple set of 4 quart and two-quart pots, and you have a versatile set for two people for cooking meals, heating hot water, and packing quickly.
-Or just buy the basic set you find in many discount stores for about $30.
+Or buy the basic set you find in many discount stores for about $50 or less.

 Similar logic for the kitchen utensils.
-Outdoor-specific utensils tend to be more expensive than their discount store counterparts as well.
+Outdoor-specific utensils also tend to be more expensive than their discount store counterparts.

-An eating kit of cups, bowls, plates, and eating utensils makes sense to purchase an inexpensive set for about $10 each.
+An eating kit of cups, bowls, plates, and eating utensils makes sense to purchase an inexpensive set for about $25 for a two-person set.
+I’ve used a similar set since 2007.
 Don’t forget your favorite coffee mug as well!

-Quick Tip: Take many of that corporate schwag or volunteer give-a-way water bottles/bladders and make ice blocks in your freezer ready to go before a trip.
+Quick Tip: Take many of those corporate schwag or volunteer give-a-way water bottles/bladders and make ice blocks in your freezer ready to go before a trip.

 Keeping with the budget vs. cheap theme for water jugs, I’d eschew disposable water containers.
-In the longer run, you are better off purchasing a sizeable reusable water jug.
+You are better off purchasing a sizeable reusable water jug in the long run.
 We’ve used the Aquatainer style ones for many years now.
-A seven-gallon one lasts two people a long weekend and costs $27.
+A seven-gallon one lasts two people a long weekend and costs $20.

-If you are just starting off camping, you probably camp in established campgrounds with amenities such as picnic tables.
+If you are starting camping, you probably camp in established campgrounds with amenities such as picnic tables.

-However, as you start expanding your comfort zone and camp in free dispersed areas, you’ll want a table.
+However, you’ll want a table as you expand your comfort zone and camp in free, dispersed areas.

 I find a children’s Lifetime table perfect for holding up the heavy water jug.
-Additionally, the Alps Mountaineering camping table gives enough room for the stove and a cooking area and is stored efficiently.
-At first glance, a total cost of $140 does not seem budget-friendly for two tables.
-However, we find we do not need the amenities of an established campground.
+Additionally, the Alps Mountaineering camping table (regular length) gives enough room for the stove and a cooking area and is stored efficiently.
+At first glance, a total cost of $165 does not seem budget-friendly for two tables.
+However, we do not need the amenities of an established campground.
 Amenities that quickly add up when spending $25 a night in many cases.
-And when we do stay at an established campground, we do not have to take over a picnic table that our friends without similar tables may need.
+When we stay at an established campground, we do not have to take over a picnic table that our friends without similar tables may need.

 Lastly, I’d invest in a 5-gallon utility bucket.
-Found at your local hardware store with a lid, it costs all of $5.
-Perfect for putting in a garbage bag and recyclables (place on the bottom of the bucket under the bag) and prevents the garbage from leaking over the back of the vehicle when you drive home and prevents rodents from getting inside.
+Found at your local hardware store with a lid, it costs $5.
+Perfect for putting in a garbage bag and recyclables (placed on the bottom of the bucket under the bag), it prevents the garbage from leaking over the back of the vehicle when you drive home and prevents rodents from getting inside.
 Or you can buy the $70 version to pair with your tacticool ice chest…

 Clothing

-Though you may have some or even most of the items below for day hiking, I find many people new to overnight activities may not have the essential clothing for comfort during colder three-season conditions.
+Though you may have some or even most items below for day hiking, many people new to overnight activities may not have the essential clothing for comfort during colder three-season conditions.

-If you pack the following items in your overnight duffle, you’ll be comfortable in cooler nighttime conditions and not just summer temperatures.
+Packing the following items in your overnight duffle will make you comfortable in cooler nighttime conditions and not just summer temperatures.

 Here are the essential overnight clothing items I suggest if not already in your day pack-

-…and throw all your personnel gear and clothing in the bomber and inexpensive flyers kit bag.
+…and throw all your personnel gear and apparel in the bomber and inexpensive flyers kit bag.
 Only about $30 used.
 It will swallow your gear and take a beating.

 MISC